shashwatsaket46/shashwatsaket46/README.md

 > *“Life has many fitful erudition by virtue of which I am living and coding daily...”*

 ### 🧠 About Me
-Curretnly I'm a Masters student in Computer Science at New York University focussed in Machine Learning model and architectural improvements.
+Curretnly I'm a Masters student in Computer Science at New York University focussed in Machine Learning model and architectural improvements.\n
-Also I was an **Ex-Software Engineer at CGI Inc.**, where I worked in integrating **AI** into credit studio systems through advanced camunda BPMNs.
+Also I was an **Ex-Software Engineer at CGI Inc.**, where I worked in integrating **AI** into credit studio systems through advanced camunda BPMNs.\n
 I love blending **deep representational models** with **insightful architecture**, crafting systems that scale — and inspire.

 ### 🏆 Achievements